Please enable javascript, or click here to visit my ecommerce web site powered by Shopify.

 25. Host a sports game watching party

 Do you have some other ideas or ways that you or your Missional Community have engaged your neighborhood?
-Let us know below in the Comments section!
+Share it on Facebook and Twitter!

 Missional Tip:

 Pick one of these ideas and act on it this week.
-Let us know in the Comments Section how it went!
+Let us know on twitter or Facebook how it went!

 Josh Reeves is the Lead Planting Pastor with Redeemer Church in Round Rock, Texas.
 One way you can thank Josh for his helpful articles is to support Redeemer by going here